Kalmat/PyMonCtl/README.md

 | updateWatchdogInterval |

-The watchdog will automatically start while the update information is enabled and / or there are any listeners registered, and will automatically stop otherwise.
+The watchdog will automatically start while the update information is enabled and / or there are any listeners registered, and will automatically stop otherwise or if the script finishes.

 You can check if the watchdog is working (`isWatchdogEnabled()`) and also change its update interval (`updateWatchdogInterval()`) in case you need a custom period (default is 0.5 seconds).
-Adjust this value to your needs, but take into account that higher values will take longer to detect and notify changes; whilst lower values will consume more CPU and may produce additional notifications for "intermediate" status.
+Adjust this value to your needs, but take into account that higher values will take longer to detect and notify changes; whilst lower values will consume more CPU and may produce additional notifications for intermediate (non-final) status.

 ### Keep Monitors info updated